akhasanuzzaman/DownloadManagerCli/DownloadManagerCliApp/README.md

 1. validate -f "InputSource\downloadsource.yml"
 2. validate -v true -f "InputSource\downloadsource.yml"

-InputSource => In the root directory is the yaml file source DownloadFiles => In the root directory is the target where the files will be downloaded
+InputSource => In the root directory is the yaml file source.
+DownloadFiles => In the root directory is the target where the files will be downloaded.